Begum (name)

-Begum is a female title which is also used in Mirza families/lineages, Daughter of Beg or Wife of Beg, a given name and surname.
+Begum or Begüm is a female title, given name and surname.
+It comes from Turkic languages, it is formed by adding the suffix "-um", meaning "mine" to the word beg.
+It means "my lord, lady" and is used as the female equivalent of the word bey.
+It is also used in Mirza families/lineages.

 Historic title

 Some examples of women with the title of Begum for example Nawabs of Bhopal or Begum of Bhopal.

 Women with the title Begum include: